 District Heating Knowledge Platform

-Within this work package, a district heating (DH) knowledge platform that contains generalized knowledge about existing heating systems, heating demand, operators of the grid, available approaches and methods to implement low temperature district heating (LTDH) in the partner countries, will be developed.
-The DH knowledge platform will also include an overview on the current status of smart energy supply systems and the use of renewables in the Baltic Sea Region (BSR).
-It will serve as an essential information and data collection as the basis for sustainable applicable heating strategies and will provide actors responsible for energy supply systems in BSR cities and regions with all relevant basic information to support the process of integrating LTDH in the existing heating supply systems and concepts.
+The district heating (DH) knowledge platform contains generalized knowledge about existing heating systems, heating demand, operators of the grid, available approaches and methods to implement low temperature district heating (LTDH) in the partner countries.
+The DH knowledge platform also includes an overview on the current status of smart energy supply systems and the use of renewables in the Baltic Sea Region (BSR).
+It serves as an essential information and data collection as the basis for sustainable applicable heating strategies and provides actors responsible for energy supply systems in BSR cities and regions with all relevant basic information to support the process of integrating LTDH in the existing heating supply systems and concepts.

 Work Package Leader: Klaipeda University